 Chamonix centre has two low altitude nursery ski areas which are easily accessible on foot or by bus, with bus stops right on the doorstep of each one.

-Le Savoy is situated at the top end of town behind the Club Med building and Les Planards can be found just across the road from the Montenvers/Mer de Glace railway station.
+Le Savoy is situated at the top end of town at the foot of the Brevent and Les Planards can be found just across the road from the Montenvers/Mer de Glace railway station.

 Best beginner areas

 The Savoy nursery ski area has a very gentle gradient and the pistes are nice and wide, allowing you practise turns and build confidence before heading higher up the mountain.
 There are two drag lifts here that you'll need a ski pass for and a free magic carpet lift.
 There's a small cafe near the big drag lift for when you're ready to take a break too.
 If you're skiing in a group with mixed ability, the beginners can practise at Le Savoy, whilst the more accomplished skiers can head up on the Brevent gondola to the main ski area, meeting up easily later in the day as the home run from Brevent leads into the top of the Savoy ski area.